dingluo1205/AirbnbDataPipeline/README.md

 Listings - including full descriptions and average review score for each listing

 The files are stored per city and per month.
-So I stored them separately in my S3 bucket, paritioned on month.
+So I stored them separately in my S3 bucket, paritioned on month and city.

 ## Section 3: Define the Data Model
 In this project, I used star schema to deisgn the data model.
 Please refer to the design below -